sid030sid/evaluation-vdic/README.md

 2. test VDICs:
     - start running docker composition that runs IPFS Cluster with desired number of nodes (See folder `ipfs-clusters`)
-    - move to folder: `vdic-gateway` in terminal
+    - open terminal and move to folder: `vdic-gateway`
     - run gateway by entering in terminal ``npm start``
     - open another terminal and move to `vdic-gateway` folder and run command `node vdic-write-test.js <numberOfNodes>` to test writing data to VDIC
         - note 1: the number of nodes inputted must match the number of nodes of the ipfs cluster you are currently running in docker
         - note 2: re-running this command leads to the deletion of the measurements of the previous run
-    - run command `node vdic-read-test.js <numberOfNodes>` to test reading of data in VDIC (do this after having performed write test)
+    - run command `node vdic-read-test.js <numberOfNodes>` to test reading of data in VDIC (do this after having performed write test by running: `node vdic-write-test.js <numberOfNodes>`)
         - note 1: the number of nodes inputted must match the number of nodes of the ipfs cluster you are currently running in docker
         - note 2: re-running this command leads to the deletion of the measurements of the previous run

 3. evaluate test results:
     - run entire script inside `evaluation.ipynb`
     - resulting figures are stored in folder `evaluation-figures`

-### End tests
-- Stop the docker composition, e.g. by running ``docker-compose kill`` in the subfolder of the folder `ipfs-clusters` that corresponds to the currently running ipfs cluster.